julienreszka/julienreszka/notes/Popular-Sales-Principles-DEBUNKED.md

 ## ~Understand the Customer~

 In theory, Knowing your customer's needs, pain points, and desires is crucial.
-In practice, Customers don't know what they want so it's a fools errant to try and understand the customer.
+In practice, Customers don't know what they want so it's a fool's errand to try and understand the customer.

 **Offer guarantees**